 Section: AI and Academic Publishing

-0 Items
+2 Items

 What Are Sections?

 Sections are curated clusters of thematically related content that accrue on an ongoing basis for a time frame of three or more years.
 KULA was established to create space for intellectual exchange on topics related to knowledge creation, dissemination, and preservation, and the goal of sections is to generate dialogue on issues relevant to the journal’s mandate through short, topical pieces.
-These contributions often take the form of editorials, which do not undergo traditional anonymous peer review but instead go through a collaborative, open editorial review process in which the section editor and two editorial board members provide comments to help contributors flesh out and refine their ideas.
+These contributions often take the form of editorials or commentaries, which do not undergo traditional anonymous peer review but instead go through a collaborative, open editorial review process in which the section editor and two editorial board members provide comments to help contributors flesh out and refine their ideas.

 Section editors supervise the publication of several submissions per year.
 In this way, section editors and contributors build a collection of scholarship on a particular issue—much like a special issue—but extend the production of that scholarship over several years, allowing contributors time to respond to and build on the work of other scholars.